-In accordance with Government Auditing Standards, we have also issued our report dated October 29, 2019 on our consideration of OCTA's internal control over financial reporting, as it relates to the STAF, and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated November 16, 2020 on our consideration of OCTA's internal control over financial reporting, as it relates to the STAF, and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and not to provide an opinion on the effectiveness of OCTA's internal control over financial reporting or on compliance, as it relates to the STAF.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering OCTA's internal control over financial reporting and compliance, as it relates to the STAF.